Last updated on March 4th, 2021 at 11:09 am

 Business Asset Disposal Relief

 Individuals need to take care not to lose the ability to claim Business Asset Disposal Relief following a share for share exchange if and when there is a future disposal of their new shareholding in the holding company.
 Business Asset Disposal Relief can be preserved in respect of a disposal of the newly acquired shares if:

 a) The shares held in the old company (before the share for share exchange) were held for at least 24 months and were exchanged in return for at least 5% of the new holding company’s issued share capital;

 b) The new company is a trading company or holding company of a trading company; and

-c) The shareholder claiming entrepreneur’s relief is a director, officer or employee of the company, or one or more of the companies in the group.
+c) The shareholder claiming Business Asset Disposal Relief is a director, officer or employee of the company, or one or more of the companies in the group.

 HMRC has detailed rules on what qualifies as a trading company and clearance is often sought from HMRC on a company’s trading status.

 Stamp duty is usually payable at a rate of 0.5% by the acquirer of shares.
 However, in share for share exchanges the holding company will be granted relief from paying stamp duty by HMRC in the following circumstances:

 a) The share for share exchange has not been set up for tax avoidance purposes (i.e. it is for commercial reasons);

 b) The new holding company acquires all (not just some) of the existing company’s issued share capital;